Chahdane/minishell/README.md

 ﻿#  Minishell $>

 This is a 42 project that aims to create a minimized version of Bash.
-This shell integrates a set of built-ins like echo and export can run any number of commands in a pipeline.
+This shell integrates a set of built-ins like echo and export and also can run any number of commands in a pipeline.

 # Features

  - Expansion of environment variables and return statuses of commands
- - The Handling the interrupt and quit signals is quite similar to Bash
+ - The Handling of the interrupt and quit signals is quite similar to Bash
  - Works with heredocs anywhere in the pipeline
  - Redirection of output to files in overwrite and append modes
  - Redirection of input to commands from files